diagrams/diagrams-doc/doc/paths.rst

      >     d1 = direction (tangentAtEnd t1)
      >     d2 = direction (tangentAtStart t2)

+     Alternatively, you can use `Diagrams.TwoD.Path.Follow`:mod: from
+     the `diagrams-contrib`:pkg: package.

 The second function for converting from lines to loops, `closeLine`, adds an extra (linear) segment from the end of the line to the beginning.